-The Division of Energy and Climate supports energy efficiency and conservation programs that help reduce energy use and its impact on the state’s environment and public health.
+The Division of Climate, Coastal and Energy supports energy efficiency and conservation programs that help reduce energy use and its impact on the state’s environment and public health.
 The Division supports the use of renewable energy by homeowners and businesses through grant funding, incentives, and technical guidance.

 Delaware partners with the state’s utilities to make renewable energy programs possible.
 State law requires that utilities derive a growing part of their energy supplies from renewable sources.
 Every investment in energy efficiency helps increase productivity and profits for business, reduces the production of harmful greenhouse gasses, lowers energy costs, and improves the value and comfort of our homes and businesses.